alexellis/ghost-on-docker/README.md

 ### Questions/comments?

-Head over to my blog and post a comment/question.
+Head over to my blog and post a comment/question, or if you've found a bug raise an issue on Github.

 [Self-hosting on a Raspberry PI](http://blog.alexellis.io/self-hosting-on-a-pi/)